South Jordan Downtown station

 South Jordan Downtown is a light rail station in the Daybreak community of South Jordan, Utah, served by the Red Line of the Utah Transit Authority's (UTA) TRAX light rail system.
 The station is the penultimate station southwestern end of the Red Line, which provides service from Daybreak Parkway station to the University of Utah.

 Description

-The station is located at 11080 South Grandville Avenue, with both of the station’s side platform situated in the median of that road.
-The station will have a park and ride lot, according to the new UTA TRAX system map.
-It is unknown how many parking spaces the lot will include.
+South Jordan Downtown station is located at 11080 South Grandville Avenue, with both of the station's side platform situated in the median of that road.
+The station is also served by the UTA's On Demand South Valley microtransit system.

-The station’s construction was necessitated by the construction of The Ballpark at America First Square, as well as general commercial & residential growth in the community.
-Construction began on the station in the summer of 2024, and opened on March 26, 2025.
+The infill station was added due to its proximity to The Ballpark at America First Square, a new baseball stadium, as well as general commercial and residential growth in the community.
+A station in the area had been planned for the 2030s, but was accelerated by the new development.
+Construction began on South Jordan Downtown station in summer 2024, and it opened on March 26, 2025.

-While the station’s official name is “South Jordan Downtown”, it is also referred to as “Daybreak Central Station” in documents found on the Downtown Daybreak website.
+While the station's official name is "South Jordan Downtown", it is also referred to as "Daybreak Central Station" in documents found on the Downtown Daybreak website.